nauam/Courses/docs/administration/security/storage-plugins/vault.md

 :::: tabs

-For existing vault storage, it is recommended to remove the default `keys` path added by default for qwcontrol.
+For existing vault storage, it is recommended to remove the default `keys` path added by default for rundeck.
 You can use these settings for an existing vault storage.

 ::: tab Configuration Management (Enterprise)